- 1 What Is Squint Eye Treatment?

-A squint, or strabismus, is an eye treatment required to cure a condition in which the eyes do not align properly.
-One eye focuses on one spot, while the other one turns inwards, upwards, downwards, or outwards.
+A squint eye treatment or strabismus treatment is an eye treatment required to cure a condition in which the eyes do not align properly.
+One eye focuses on one spot, while the other eye turns inwards, upwards, downwards, or outwards.
 Or you can say, both eyes are unable to look and focus at the same spot at the same time.

 It can be permanent or occur intermittently.